devrosx/PrintManager/README.md

 # PrintManager
 PrintManager for Macosx (written in Python and Pyqt5, with some handy features).
 My goal is to create tool with usefull graphic/printing comandline functions.
-Patches and ideas are weclomed.
+Patches and ideas are welcomed.

 ![alt text](https://raw.githubusercontent.com/devrosx/PrintManager/master/wiki/screenshot.png)